danicat/pacgo/README.md

 You also learn a bit more about the terminal and it's magical escape sequences.

-## How to use this tutorial
+## Pre-requisites

+It's recommended to have:
-This tutorial is design to teach the basic concepts of the Go programming language.
-You are expected to have a basic understanding on how programming languages work, as we are not going into details about the basics.
-Also, basic terminal knowledge is recommended as well.
+- Basic understanding on how programming languages work, as we won't be covering the basics
+- Basic terminal knowledge (know how to use command line applications)

+Of course, if you don't have the above, but is a curious spirit and want to try anyway, please feel free to do so.

 ## Compatibility